How a data center's power deployment timeline decreased

 Why traditional integration fails

-“This collaboration clearly demonstrated that packaged power systems not only speed up the deployment of individual data centers; they also enable true plug-and-play capabilities.
-When designed right, this allows hyperscalers to duplicate the same power infrastructure repeatedly, significantly accelerating all future deployments.”
+“This collaboration clearly demonstrated that packaged power systems not only speed up the deployment of individual data centers but also enable true plug-and-play capabilities providing point of asset redundancy.
+Engineered, scalable, packaged power systems ensure hyperscalers can scale their power infrastructure, significantly accelerating all future deployments.”

 - Sam Coleman